|Nutrition Facts (per serving)|

 - If you like spice, toss in a few red pepper flakes or a bit of chopped fresh green chile; the right amount can complement the grassy flavor of fiddleheads quite nicely.

 - Drizzle the cooked fiddleheads with apple cider vinegar.

 - Garnish these springtime ferns with a sprinkle of a mild flavored spring herb, such as chervil, dill, or mint.

 - Add a small dollop of crème fraîche or plain yogurt alongside the ferns.

-- Spritz on a bit of lemon juice before serving or grate a bit fo lemon zest on instead.
+- Spritz on a bit of lemon juice before serving, or grate a bit of lemon zest over them instead.

 An ostrich fern fiddlehead has a deep, u-shaped groove on the inside of the stem.
 The coiled heads emerge with a paper-like covering and are not fuzzy.

 Food Safety Tips for Fiddleheads.
 Government of Canada website.
 Updated May 6, 2015. https://www.canada.ca/en/health-canada/services/food-safety-fruits-vegetables/fiddlehead-safety-tips.html